 This Bristol charity is dedicated to helping businesses divert reusable waste away from landfill/energy recovery to help improve art and play opportunities for children, young people and adults.

-In non-covid times they run craft sessions with kids, but during lockdown they have a not-for-profit arts and crafts shop that supports the charity selling a wide range of art supplies and creative packs for all ages including scrap boxes, childrens’ creative packs and adult craft kits available online and deliverable to postcodes BS1-20, BS30-37.
+They sell a wide range of art supplies and creative packs for all ages including scrap boxes, childrens’ creative packs and adult craft kits available online and deliverable to postcodes BS1-20, BS30-37.
 Click and collect is also available.

 Handcrafted artisan homewares, designed and created mainly in Bristol.
 My favourites are their neon-fringed denim lampshades and pretty belted wooden candlesticks.